klausbreyer/v01.io/content/posts/second-system-effect/index.md

 ## Branch by Abstraction ¶

-In software development, there is the principle of [Branch by Abstraction.](https://martinfowler.com/bliki/BranchByAbstraction.html).
+In software development, there is the principle of [Branch by Abstraction](https://martinfowler.com/bliki/BranchByAbstraction.html).
 However, this principle can also be applied to developing products and introducing software in the company.

 ## In a Nutshell ¶

-Never change a system at the same time and increase the range of functions!11
+> Never change a system at the same time and increase the range of functions!

-Introduce new features or other processes only after a new system (with old scope) is established!
+> Introduce new features or other processes only after a new system (with old scope) is established!

 ## Step by Step ¶